Early Childhood

 At TBA, we believe that learning is a lifelong endeavor and offer many continuing education opportunities:

-• Rabbi Adler teaches classes on a range of topics, usually on Sunday mornings.
+• Rabbi Adler teaches classes on a range of topics.
 Shabbat morning services usually include interactive study of the weekly Torah portion.

 • Me’ah, a program of Hebrew College, holds classes at TBA with some of the finest Boston area professors and educators.
 Topics have included Jewish history, What Do Jews Believe?, Hasidic texts and stories.

-Additional programs include seminars or lectures, the Sisterhood Book Club, and once-a-month Havurah Services (interactive learner’s services) on Saturday mornings.
+Additional programs include seminars or lectures, Sisterhood Book Club, cooking classes (bagels, challah, hamentaschen, knishes anyone?).

 CONTACT RABBI ALISON ADLER VIA EMAIL OR PHONE (978) 927-3211.